Curious to know if there are any cat breeds that like water?

 Likewise, you could end up with a Bengal who just isn’t fond of it, perhaps because of a bad experience.

-Can you think of any other cat breeds that like water?
+Can you think of any other cats that like water?
 Share below!